A pipeline for searching and fitting instrumental glitches in LISA data: Time delay interferometry, glitches, Massive black hole binaries and noise models

 \subsubsection{Definition of the signal to noise ratio}

 The SNRs of glitches and MBHB signals are computed based on the three TDI channels using the following formula (Eq.
 119 in \cite{tinto} and \cite{babak2021lisa}):

+where $\Delta f$ is the frequency resolution which is equal to $1/T_{\rm obs}=1/(N dt)$, with $T_{\rm obs}$ the observation time, $N$ the length of the time series and $dt$ is the inverse of the sampling rate.
 Note that the above formula is valid in this case as we assume the three TDI channels to be uncorrelated.
 Here $\mathcal{\tilde{T}}_{A/E/T}(f)$ are the transfer functions of a GW signal or a glitch into the combinations $A$, $E$, and $T$ and $\tilde{Q}(f)$ is the amplitude of the GW signal ($\tilde{h}_{lm}(f)/d_L$) or glitch ($\Delta \tilde{\nu}_g(f)/\nu_0 $) in Fourier frequency domain, and $S_{A/E/T}(f)$ are the spectral densities of the noises in the $A$, $E$, $T$ combinations respectively.
 All these quantities have been defined in the previous sections.